badal-io/airflow2-local-ci-cd/ci-cd/README.md

 ## GitOps

-The CI/CD pipeline automatically builds a container image from committed code, stores the image in Container Registry, performs unit and integration testing, and deploys and update variables, configuration, packages, dags, plugins to GCP Coomposer environments (dev or prod).
+The CI/CD pipeline automatically builds a container image from committed code, stores the image in Container Registry, performs unit and integration testing, and deploys and update variables, configuration, packages, dags, plugins to GCP Composer environments (dev or prod).

 ### Cloud Build Triggers

-### 1. For each environemnt create a trigger in GCP Cloud Build.
+### 1. For each environment create a trigger in GCP Cloud Build.
 Use the following parameters:

   - Event type: